 Sit on top kayaks are a subset of the recreational kayak category, and are just what they sound like.
 Instead of sitting inside the kayak, you just sit right on top.
 Sit on top kayaks may be even more stable than sit-in recreational kayaks.
 However, once again, that stability comes at the cost of speed and efficiency.
 Sit on top kayaks generally have holes that go right through the plastic hulls, making them effectively self-draining.
 But water can also splash up through those holes, making sit on top kayaks a wetter ride than more traditional sit-in kayaks.
 As a result, if you’re going to be paddling your sit on top kayak in cold water, you’ll need to wear a wetsuit (or even a dry suit) in order to protect yourself from the cold water.

 To learn more about how to choose a sit on top kayak, please visit the Sit On Top Kayaks page.

-The primary benefits of an inflatable kayak are the relative ease of transportation and storage, as well as generally costing less than most rigid kayaks.
-If you don’t have room to store a rigid kayak, an inflatable kayak can be ideal since it can be deflated, put in a storage bag and kept in a closet.
-Inflatable kayaks usually fall within the recreational kayak category (and specifically the sit on top category), but there are some inflatable kayaks that are more performance-oriented.
-As always, your intended usage should be one of your primary considerations when choosing an inflatable kayak.
+The primary benefits of an inflatable kayak or folding kayak are the relative ease of transportation and storage.
+If you don’t have room to store a rigid kayak, an inflatable kayak or folding kayak can be ideal since it can be deflated or folded, put in a storage bag and kept in a closet.
+Inflatable kayaks and folding kayaks often fall within the recreational kayak category, but there are some inflatable kayaks and folding kayaks that are more performance-oriented.
+As always, your intended usage should be one of your primary considerations when choosing an inflatable kayak or folding kayak.

 To learn more about how to choose an inflatable kayak, please visit the Inflatable Kayaks page.